Air Fried Quails with Five Spice & Butter (Chim Cút Nướng Air Fryer | Ngũ Vị Hương Bơ)

 Instructions

-1. In a small bowl, combine the oyster sauce, sugar, Chinese five spice, cooking wine, ground black pepper, garlic powder and onion powder.
+1. Make the marinade: In a small bowl, combine the oyster sauce, sugar, Chinese five spice, cooking wine, ground black pepper, garlic powder and onion powder.
 Mix well.

-2. Marinate quails with the mixture for at least one hour or overnight in the fridge for better results.
+2. Marinate: Coat the quails with the mixture and marinate for at least one hour or overnight in the fridge for better results.

-3. Right before air frying, coat marinated quails in melted butter.
+3. Add butter: Right before air frying, coat marinated quails in melted butter.

-5. Optional: Transfer quails onto a bed of lettuce or Vietnamese coriander/mint with the side of lemon salt and pepper dipping sauce (optional).
+5. Plate (optional): Transfer quails onto a bed of lettuce or Vietnamese coriander/mint with the side of lemon salt and pepper dipping sauce (optional).